Kingxukai/linux/Documentation/driver-api/tty/tty_ldisc.rst

 Driver Access
 =============

-Line discipline methods can call the methods of the underlying hardware driver.
+Line discipline methods can call the woke methods of the woke underlying hardware driver.
 These are documented as a part of struct tty_operations.

 TTY Flags